 Responsibility to our customers.
 The bank's commitment to its customers operates along two basic dimensions: long-term value creation and maximum information transparency.
 The bank therefore has procedures in place to ensure compliance with regulatory requirements in the jurisdictions in which it operates.
-It also has global policies, which are adapted to the peculiarities of cancer, collaboration with schools and educational initiatives.
+It also has global policies, which are adapted to the peculiarities of each jurisdiction.

-In Andbank, CSR is not managed as a set of specific individual actions but is embedded in the institution: it is the
+In Andbank, CSR is not managed as a set of specific individual actions but is embedded in the institution: it is the way we operate.